dcermak/obs-container-license-generator/README.md

-# obs-containers-licenses
+# container-license-generator

-This is a small script that can be inserted as a post build hook into a container build on the [Open Build Service](https://openbuildservice.org/).
+This is a small script that can be inserted as a post build hook into a container build in the [Open Build Service](https://openbuildservice.org/).
 It collects the licenses of every package in the container image and populates the container label [`org.opencontainers.image.licenses`](https://github.com/opencontainers/image-spec/blob/main/annotations.md#pre-defined-annotation-keys)